-Table 1-1 below shows the baseline data that was compiled, its definition (description) and source.
+Table 1-1 below shows the columns of the complete fleet file, which includes the 2008 MY baseline data that was compiled.
+Each column has its name, definition (description) and source.
+The EV and Aero columns were added to the fleet file to more accurately describe vehicles for the final rule.
 The data that is marked "not available" is data NHTSA would normally get from product plans.
-Some of the desired model inputs, such as the presence of low rolling resistance tires, reduced engine friction, improved accessories, are not available from public sources and the agencies had to rely on manufacturer's confidential product plans.
-The Technology Effectivenesses Basis and the Cost Effectiveness Basis values reflect the percent of a technology package's effectiveness and cost present in the baseline fleet, and they are described in further detail in chapters 3.1 and 3.5, respectively.
+As mentioned above, some of the desired model inputs, such as the presence of low rolling resistance tires, reduced engine friction, improved accessories, etc., are not available from public sources and the agencies had to rely on manufacturers' confidential product plans.
+The Technology Effectiveness Basis and the Cost Effectiveness Basis values reflect the percent of a technology package's effectiveness and cost present in the baseline fleet, and they are described in further detail in chapters 3.1 and 3.5, respectively.
 Those technologies that are not accounted for in the baseline-that is, the ones marked "not available"-run the risk of getting double counted by the agencies' models, but those effects are expected to be small.